 In the United States, a sheriff is typically the chief of law enforcement for a county.
 They are constitutional officers, meaning they are elected into office by popular vote.

-The agency headed up is usually called a sheriff’s department or sheriff’s office.
-Law enforcement officers working for an office are deputized and are typically referred to as a deputy sheriff.
-In some states a sheriff may just be an elected civilian official lacking police powers who just oversees the department.
+The agency headed by a sheriff is usually called a sheriff’s department or sheriff’s office.
+Law enforcement officers working for a sheriff’s office are deputized by the sheriff and are typically referred to as a deputy sheriff, sheriff’s deputy, sheriff’s police or sheriff’s officer.
+In some states a sheriff may just be an elected civilian official lacking police powers who oversees the department.

-Of the 50 U.S. states, only 48 actually have people who serve as sheriffs.
-Only Alaska (which has no counties), Connecticut (which has state marshals) and Hawaii (just Deputy Shrf. that serve in the Hawaii Department of Public Safety) do not employ sheriffs.
+Of the 50 U.S. states, 48 have sheriffs.
+Only Alaska (which has no counties), Connecticut (which has state marshals) and Hawaii (just Deputy Sheriffs that serve in the Hawaii Department of Public Safety) do not employ county sheriffs.

-Of all local elections, choosing a sheriff is the one time where voters have direct influence over law enforcement policies.
+Of all local elections, choosing a sheriff is one where voters have direct influence over law enforcement policies.

 So why would someone run for sheriff?

 As mentioned above, a sheriff is the highest ranking law enforcement officer in the county.
 They don’t have to answer to a board of supervisors or even a county administrator.
-The job provides a decent salary, and it offers control of a substantial department operating budget.
+The job comes with a decent salary, and it offers control of a substantial department operating budget.

-Before you decide to run for office, you should be sure that you are prepared to handle the stresses of a an election campaign – and are capable of serving if elected.
+Before a potential candidate for sheriff decides to run for office, he or she should be sure that they are prepared to handle the election campaign – and are capable of actually serving if they are elected.